 The Foundation’s Food Waste Program, developed in 2013, seeks to reduce, recover, and recycle food waste by directing it towards its highest and best use – ultimately feeding more people and reducing the environmental impact of food waste.
 The Food Waste Program is particularly concerned about the issue of food being wasted while people in our communities remain hungry.

 The Food Waste Program supports both place-based and field-building efforts.
-Within the place-based work, the Program focuses on Connecticut, with an emphasis on Fairfield County.
+Within the place-based work, the Program focused on Connecticut, with an emphasis on Fairfield County to understand on the ground gaps and barriers.
 For the field-building, the Foundation works with and supports national NGO’s and other stakeholders to develop new resources and innovative solutions to reduce food waste on a national level.

 The Fink Family Foundation is proud to support the development of the Torres del Paine Legacy Fund, a travel-philanthropy mechanism in Chilean Patagonia that aims to turn travel into a tool for positive environmental development.
 In partnership with Sustainable Travel International, the Torres del Paine Legacy Fund will work to improve the sustainability of park visitation and operations while simultaneously creating a better, more impactful experience for visitors to the park and surrounding communities.
 It is the goal of the initiative to develop Torres del Paine as an economic and social resource for generations to come.
 To find out more about the Legacy Fund initiative, email firstname.lastname@example.org.